Suicide Loss and Grieving; My Personal Experience

 I felt abandoned, deeply hurt, lost in a fog and all alone to endure the pain of my tragic and confusing loss.
 Many years later, I heard terms like "suicide survivors" and "survivors of suicide."
 This was the beginning of finding information out there to help those left behind to grieve this kind of loss.

-I have chosen to write this article; as I hope to help others who may have also sadly experienced the loss of someone they love through suicide.
+I have chosen to write this article in the hope to help others who may have also sadly experienced the loss of someone they love through suicide.

 ACCEPTING THE NEWS

-Seek support from counseling, support groups, books, your faith leader, friends or family who fully understand your grief and who exhibits compassion and patience allowing you to talk through your thoughts and feelings without judgment.
+Seek support from a grief counselor, support groups, books, your faith leader, friends or family who fully understand your grief and who exhibits compassion, patience, and support while allowing you to talk through your thoughts and feelings without judgment.
 Those who do not provide the support you need may only serve to hold you back from your grieving and healing process.

 BE PATIENT WITH YOURSELF

 Know that your emotions will come in and out of different phases as different memories and emotions come and go.
 So what you feel one minute may be quite different the next.
-These shifts in emotions also tend to bring on headaches, loss of appetite, sleep disturbances and periods of "unreality."
-These are quite common to experience and do not mean that you are going crazy.
+These shifts in emotions may also tend to bring on headaches, loss of appetite, sleep disturbances and periods of "unreality."
+These are quite common to experience and do not mean that there is something wrong with you.